DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/150 Integration with Chart/20 Convert Grid Fields into Chart Series.md

 The second argument of the **bindChart(chart, integrationOptions)** method allows you to customize the contents, behavior and appearance of the resulting chart.
 This subtopic describes those fields of this argument that consider data procession.

 When binding a chart to a pivot grid, you can specify how to form chart series from grid fields.
 Data fields from the grid always become value fields in the chart.
 However, row and column fields can form either arguments or series.
 Use the **inverted** field to specify this.
-The following values are accepted by this field.
+The following values are accepted by this field:

 - **true** - row field values go to the arguments; column field values form series.
 - **false** - column field values go to the arguments; row field values form series.

+    ---
+    ##### jQuery

         <!--JavaScript-->pivotGridInstance.bindChart('#chartWidget', {
             // ...
             inverted: false // true
         });

+    ---

 By default, the **inverted** field is set to **false**.